Johnny Mandel: Career

 Mandel performed an interpretation of Erik Satie's "Gnossiennes #4 and #5" on the piano for the film Being There (1979).

 He won the Grammy Award for Best Instrumental Arrangement Accompanying Vocal(s) in 1981 for Quincy Jones's song Velas, and again in 1991 for Natalie Cole and Nat King Cole's "Unforgettable", and one year later once more for Shirley Horn's album Here's to Life.

 In 2004, Mandel arranged Tony Bennett's album The Art of Romance.
 Bennett and Mandel had collaborated before on Bennett's The Movie Song Album (1966), for which Mandel arranged and conducted his songs "Emily" and "The Shadow of Your Smile", and was also the album's musical director.

 Johnny Mandel, A Man and His Music, featuring The DIVA Jazz Orchestra and vocalist Ann Hampton Callaway was recorded live at Jazz at Lincoln Center's Dizzy's Club Coca-Cola in May 2010, and released by Arbors Records in March 2011.

-In 2012, he worked on one of Paul McCartney's most recent songs at the time "My Valentine".
+In 2012, he worked on one of Paul McCartney's most recent songs at the time, "My Valentine".
 He provided the song with a new and original arrangement.
 It appeared on McCartney's expanded version of his album Kisses on the Bottom in November of that year.

-Personal life and honors
+Personal life, death and honors

 Mandel married Lois Lee in 1959, and Martha Blanner in 1972, and had a daughter, Marissa, born in 1976.
-Mandel was also the cousin of fellow film composer, Miles Goodman.
+Mandel was also the cousin of fellow film composer Miles Goodman.

 Mandel was awarded an honorary doctorate from Berklee College of Music in 1993.
 He was inducted to the Songwriters Hall of Fame in 2010.
 He was a recipient of the 2011 NEA Jazz Masters Award.
 He subsequently received The Grammy Trustees Award in 2018, which is awarded by The Recording Academy to "individuals who, during their careers in music, have made significant contributions, other than performance, to the field of recording".

 Mandel died on June 29, 2020, at his home in Ojai, California.
 He was 94, and suffered from a heart ailment.